Monitoring networks by using Operations Manager

 Operations Manager can show you how your network is connected to the computers you are monitoring through the Network Vicinity View dashboard.
 Using Network Vicinity View, you can see how your topology is laid out, as well as the health of each network device, computer, and the connection between each.

-Operations Manager can discover and monitor network devices that use the Simple Network Management Protocol (SNMP) v1, v2c, and v3.
-For a complete list of supported devices, see Network Devices Supported for Discovery by Operations Manager.
+Operations Manager can discover and monitor network devices that use the Simple Network Management Protocol (SNMP v1, v2c, and v3.
+For a complete list of supported devices, see Network Devices with Extended Monitoring Capability spreadsheet.
+The devices worksheet includes processor and memory columns for each device to indicate whether Operations Manager can provide extended monitoring for either or both aspects for each device.

 Operations Manager provides the following monitoring for discovered network devices: